voxdraco/Valheim-project/README.md

        - name: PASSWORD
          value: "PASSWORD"
  ```
- Ports are also pretty self explanitory, this will tell the container what ports need to exposed, this is so network traffic can reach the container.
+ Ports are also pretty self explanatory, this will tell the container what ports need to exposed, this is so network traffic can reach the container.

  NOTE: This should not be treated like a ACL, its nothing lie a proper firewall rule. containers can reach out to whatever they want using the hosts own networking.
 If you want to secure outbound traffic, you need to do it another way.
 This is purely so inbound traffic can get into the container.
 Also, you still need to set up a network service to do the rest of this.
 Exposing a port on its own is not enough so keep reading.